 Sitia Global Geopark, added in 2015 in UNESCO Geoparks, is located on the easternmost edge of Crete.
 It has abundant mammal fossils of the Pleistocene epoch (dating back from 2.6 million years to 11.700 years ago).
-The Geopark seat is located in Zakros, where an information centre operates and a guesthouse is located in village Karidi that can accommodate 20 persons.
+The Geopark seat includes the wider area of Zakros, where an information centre operates and a guesthouse is located in village Karidi that can accommodate 20 persons.

 The geology of Sitia Global Geopark includes distinctive characteristics that make it unique and of international value.
 The abundant Pleistocene mammal fossil sites, the discovery of three Deinotherium giganteum fossils, the extensive cave systems, as well as the palaeo-shorelines of Zakros area are unique for Crete and of national importance.
 Almost all rocks in the region are of sedimentary origin, a fact that indicates the existence of several kinds of fossils and few significant mineral resources.
 Fern remnants of carboniferous age are to be found in some place, several species of Pleistocene mammals (deer, hippos, elephants etc.) along the coastal zone, whereas a great number of marine fossils exist within the Neogene sediments.
 The most profound geological feature of the area comprises the abundant karstic structures on the limestone environment.
 In the broader region more than 170 caves and many gorges have been recorded to date.
 This unique speleological park is a real paradise for speleologists, biospeleologists and other researchers of the subterranean world.